Configuring a Fabric connector in Azure

 In the FortiGate interface, these connectors are called Fabric connectors and are SDN connectors that provide integration and orchestration of Fortinet products with key SDN solutions.
 The Fortinet Security Fabric provides visibility into your security posture across multiple cloud networks, spanning private, public, and Software as a Service (SaaS) clouds.
 In software-defined networks like Azure, dynamic objects and resources can be cumbersome to secure using traditional firewall policies.
 By using the Fabric connector for use with the Azure IaaS, changes to attributes in the Azure environment can be automatically updated in the Security Fabric.
 This helps integrate and orchestrate FortiOS IPv4 policies going forward.

 Before installing and configuring the Azure Fabric connector, the following Azure infrastructure and Fortinet FortiGate-VM components should be in place:

 - A valid Azure account and subscription.
-This could be one established by your organization or simply one of the free trial options available from Azure.
+The account can be one that your organization established or simply one of the free trial options available from Azure.
 If you do not specify the resource group, you can find all resources that the account has access to.

-- An IPv4 outbound policy from the FortiGate-VM virtual appliance on port2 (internal) to port1 (external)
+- An IPv4 outbound policy from the FortiGate-VM on port2 (internal) to port1 (external)

 - A VM instance of a resource in the Azure environment